 What are the subjects you tutor?

 We offer free tutoring services for a wide variety of subjects.
 Please view the links on the right hand side for a complete list of subjects and schedules.

 I need help in subjects you haven't listed.
 How can you help me?

 If you need help in areas that aren’t serviced by the Student Learning Center, you will be able to find help at other learning support centers at QCC.
-For additional information about help in other subjects, go the Additional QCC Learning Centers page on this website.
+For additional information about help in other subjects, see Other Academic Support Centers.

 While we make every effort to accommodate students’ requests for tutoring, there are rare occasions when we do not have a tutor immediately available.
 Reasons for this vary: there may not have been prior requests for help in a particular subject; the subject may be in a very “specialized” area; or, it may be difficult to find an individual who is both qualified and able to tutor.
 In these situations, the front desk will ask you for additional information, and get back to you regarding the possibilities for tutoring.

 How do I get tutoring services?

-Just stop in at the SLC and speak with any of the front desk staff.
+Just stop in at the SLC in L-125 and speak with any of the front desk staff.

 How often/long can I work with a tutor?

-Students can sign up for a maximum of 4 hours of appointment tutoring per week and they may also take advantage of drop-in tutoring.
+Students can sign up for a maximum of 4 hours of appointment tutoring per week and they may also take advantage of walk-in tutoring.

 When should I make arrangements for tutoring?

 You can make arrangements for tutoring at any time during the semester.
-Appointments for Foreign Language fill up very quickly, so if you anticipate a need for a tutoring appointment, you should make those arrangements as early in the semester as possible.
+Please note that some subjects fill up very quickly, so if you anticipate a need for a tutoring appointment, you should make arrangements as early in the semester as possible.
 Don’t wait until it’s too late!